READMontana

 Dyslexia is a difference not a disability.
 With effective intervention, individuals with dyslexia can close the "reading gap," increase their academic confidence, and find success in school and work.

 We don't believe in waiting for kids to fail.
 Dyslexia can be identified as early as kindergarten.
-Studies show that timely intervention can significantly diminish the achievement gap.
+Studies show that early intervention significantly diminishes the achievement gap.

 Dyslexia is not a reflection of intelligence.
-Individuals with dyslexia often have strengths in spatial awareness, storytelling, pattern recognition, emotional intelligence, and the creative arts.
+Individuals with dyslexia usually have strengths in spatial awareness, storytelling, pattern recognition, emotional intelligence, and the creative arts.

 Approximately 1 in 6 individuals has dyslexia.
 That translates to as many as 5 students in the average elementary classroom who would benefit from individualized, evidence-based reading instruction.